thomashuss/patch1/README.md

 ![patch1](https://user-images.githubusercontent.com/45053302/135959491-83fc93dc-621d-4299-b94d-11fd3664b08d.png)

 Patch1 is a preset manager for virtual synthesizers, namely [Synth1](https://daichilab.sakura.ne.jp/softsynth/index.html).
-Written in Python and built on [`pandas`](https://pandas.pydata.org/), and providing a graphical frontend through [`tkinter`](https://docs.python.org/3/library/tkinter.html), it is designed to be modular and hackable.

 ## Features

 - Intuitive three-pane layout
 - Organize your library with tags
-  - **Programatically** using regular expressions (built-in or user-defined)
+  - Programatically using regular expressions (built-in or user-defined)
-  - **Automatically** using machine learning
+  - Automatically using scikit-learn
-  - **Manually** using the tag editor
+  - Manually using the tag editor
-- Export patches in the synth's native file format, or VST standard FXP (AUPreset support coming ~~soon~~)
+- Export patches in the synth's native file format, or VST standard FXP
 - Drag-and-drop patches directly into your DAW (if supported) or file manager
 - API for patch file schemas -- you can modify the program for use with other synths
 - Fast and efficient thanks to the highly optimized `pandas` library